6 September 2013

 GROWING UP in southern Illinois, Dr. Ivy McQuiddy did not imagine that her life journey would lead her to a lifelong dedication to international education.
 She also did not know it would lead her to becoming the first Director of Study Abroad at The University of Texas at Austin.

 Her commitment to expanding student access in international education has led to various contributions to the study abroad programs offered at this university.
-Today the university's International Officedevelops and manages a full range of international education programs, including Study Abroad, International Student and Scholar Services, English as a Second Language training, Global Initiatives and International Risk and Safety.
+Today the university's International Officedevelops and manages a full range of international education programs, including Study Abroad, International Student and Scholar Services, English as a Second Language training, Special Projects and International Risk and Safety.